acchow/seadoo/README.md

 module is required for all other functionality.

 ## **p9_tools/relationship**
 Checks for consistency and finds the relationship between two theories.
+Prover9 is set to terminate after 30 seconds by default if a proof cannot be found.
+Mace4 is set to terminate after searching for 10 models, or 30 seconds (whichever comes sooner).

 There are 6 different outcomes:
 1. equivalent
 2. one theory entails the other